 Jo (played by Sarah Davenport) is brash and outgoing; Beth (Allie Jennings) is shy and quiet; Marmee (Lea Thompson) is creative and wise; Laurie (Lucas Grabeel) is brotherly and fun.
 Mr. Baer (Ian Bohen) is probably the biggest departure from the character in the novel; he doesn’t have a thick German accent, beard, or stout figure, but that Mr. Baer wouldn’t have fit this story.

 The 1994 Little Women movie was one of the first movies I ever saw in theatres.
 My mom took me for a rare mother-daughter date when it came out.
 With that memory, I wanted to watch this movie with Sunshine (10) and Lily (8).
-A grumpy baby prevented us from viewing the pre-screening together before I had to write this review, but I’ll try to find another time to see it with them.
+A grumpy baby prevented us from viewing the pre-screening together before I had to write this review, so now we have to watch for the DVD to come out.
 I can’t wait to see it again myself!!!